Native Functions

 Any other value can be returned as is, but the following rules will make life easier:

 Returning Integers: cast integer results to double.
-Joe understands doubles, but integers are an opaque type.
+Joe understands supports doubles directly, but integers are an opaque type.

 return (double)text.indexOf("abc"); // Convert integer index to double